 It is the combination of an activator and a polymer that is responsible for making slime stretchy.

-Some slimes are made without an activator.
+Some slimes are made without borax or without even an activator.
 These alternatives may not behave like standard slime, but you can still play with them in much the same way.

 Alternative slimes are created without an activator.
 They include: